- Search for Research Summaries, Reviews, and Reports

 Attention Deficit Hyperactivity Disorder: Effectiveness of Treatment in At-Risk Preschoolers; Long-Term Effectiveness in All Ages; and Variability in Prevalence, Diagnosis, and Treatment

-Current: This report was assessed in July 2012 and conclusions were considered current.
+May be out of date: This report was assessed in August 2014 and conclusions were considered possibly out of date.

 Table of Contents